Chicago O'Hare Airport Guide

 - Lufthansa/Japan Airlines/Korean Air Lounge - Location: Terminal 5, Airside, near Gate M7

 USO Lounge - The USO offers a lounge to members of the military and their families.
 Amenities: computers, child care area, sleeping area, and a library.
-Location: Terminal 2, Mezzanine Level above Northwest Ticket Counter (landside).
-Hours: open 24 hours
+Location: Terminal 2, Mezzanine Level above Northwest Ticket Counter, landside.
+Hours: open 24 hours • Location: Terminal 3, Rotunda, Mezzanine Level.
+Hours: 6:00AM - 10:30PM.

-If sleeping at the Chicago O'Hare Airport does not appeal to you, there is a hotel at the airport....
+If sleeping at the Chicago O'Hare Airport does not appeal to you, there are hotels near the airport:

 To find a cheap room, there is a list of hotels near O'Hare Airport on Tripadvisor that can be sorted by price.